• Skip to primary navigation

 (5) The Legislature also finds that:

-(a) the state has a compelling interest in providing stable and permanent homes for adoptive children in a prompt manner, in preventing the disruption of adoptive placements, and in holding parents accountable for meeting the needs of children;
+(a) the state has a compelling interest in providing a stable and permanent home for a child adoptee in a prompt manner, in preventing the disruption of an adoptive placement, and in holding parents accountable for meeting the needs of a child adoptee;

-(c) adoptive children have a right to permanence and stability in adoptive placements;
+(c) a child adoptee has a right to permanence and stability in an adoptive placement;

-(d) adoptive parents have a constitutionally protected liberty and privacy interest in retaining custody of an adopted child;
+(d) adoptive parents have a constitutionally protected liberty and privacy interest in retaining custody of a child adoptee;

-(e) an unmarried biological father has an inchoate interest that acquires constitutional protection only when he demonstrates a timely and full commitment to the responsibilities of parenthood, both during pregnancy and upon the child’s birth; and
+(e) an unmarried biological father has an inchoate interest that acquires constitutional protection only when the unmarried biological father demonstrates a timely and full commitment to the responsibilities of parenthood, both during pregnancy and upon the child adoptee’s birth; and

-(f) the state has a compelling interest in requiring unmarried biological fathers to demonstrate commitment by providing appropriate medical care and financial support and by establishing legal paternity, in accordance with the requirements of this chapter.
+(f) the state has a compelling interest in requiring an unmarried biological father to demonstrate commitment by providing appropriate medical care and financial support and by establishing legal parentage in accordance with the requirements of this chapter.

 (6)(a) In enacting this chapter, the Legislature has prescribed the conditions for determining whether an unmarried biological father’s action is sufficiently prompt and substantial to require constitutional protection.